Best Mattresses for Lower Back Pain – Key Considerations

 More expensive than many other mattresses available online

-A few reviewers notice an earthy “wool smell” that dissipates after time passes; My Green Mattress states that it has a new wool supplier and a new washing procedure that eliminates the wooly odor
+A few reviewers notice an earthy “wool smell” that dissipates after time passes; Encased mattress states that it has a new wool supplier and a new washing procedure that eliminates the wooly odor

 If you’re searching for a chemical-free, organic mattress that also provides reliable back support, then you are likely to appreciate this one.
 Most reviewers like the comfort level, which is described as being a pleasant combination of firm support with a comfortable, cozy cushion on top.
 If the natural wool cover is a bit off-putting, you might consider using an organic mattress protector to keep it contained.
 This mattress costs quite a bit less than other organic options; while it does cost more than the average memory foam mattress, it falls into the “affordable” category when compared with eco-friendly competitors.